FAQ industrial style plumbing decoration

 How to apply a finish?

-To remove this protective film, we recommend using our metal cleaner (available in our shop: metal cleaner) or brake cleaner, which is available in your favourite DIY shop.
+To remove this protective film and apply your own finish, we recommend using our metal cleaner (available in our shop: metal cleaner) designed for this purpose, or alternatively brake cleaner available from your favorite DIY store.
 If you prefer to leave the fittings and tubes as they are, you can simply wipe and rub them vigorously with a cloth.

 For a painted finish, it is recommended to lightly sand the surface of standard steel tubes for good paint adhesion.
-However, for fittings and shot-blasted steel tubes there is no need to sand the surface as these already have a good grip.
+However, for shot-blasted steel fittings and tubes, no sanding is required as they already have a good adhesion surface.

-For a varnished finish there is no need to sand the surface as this will keep it rough after degreasing.
+For a varnished finish, no sanding is required in order to keep the surface rough after degreasing.

 You can then apply the finish of your choice.

-Good to know, when applying a varnish or a baked linseed oil the colour of the fittings and tubes will darken slightly and will return to the same colour as before degreasing.
+It is worth noting that when applying a varnish or boiled linseed oil, the color of the fittings and tubes will darken slightly and return to the same color as before degreasing.

-Come and discover our range of spray paints and varnishes in our colours and varnishes shop.
-Montana Black spray paint cans allow for a superb finish, slightly textured or not depending on the distance of application and also on the type of spray cap.
-The spray caps allow you to choose the shape and flow of the paint jet, you can find them in the category colour accessories.
+Discover our range of spray paints and varnishes in our paint and varnish shop.
+Montana Black spray paint cans provide a superb finish, with or without a slight texture, depending on the application distance and the type of spray cap.
+The spray caps allow you to choose the shape and flow of the paint spray.
+You can find them in the color accessories category.

 Type of threads ?

-All the threads of the fittings and tubes (nipple, coil) are of the type gas thread BSP (British Standard Pipe) Whitworth which is the European standard.
+All threads on fittings and tubes (nipples, coils) are Whitworth BSP (British Standard Pipe) gas threads, which is the European standard.

-The female threads are cylindrical BSPP DIN ISO 228-1 and the male threads are conical BSPT DIN EN 10226 formerly ISO 7-1.
+Female threads on conventional fittings are BSPT (tapered), on cast-iron fittings BSPP, and male threads are BSPT tapered DIN EN 10226, formerly ISO 7-1.

-Why are the fittings and tubes made of steel and cast iron?
+Why are fittings and tubes made of steel and cast iron?

-All cast iron plumbing fittings and steel pipes, known as black, are raw with an anti-corrosion oil protection.
+All cast iron plumbing fittings and steel pipes, known as black finish, have a raw appearance with an oil coating designed to protect them from oxidation during transport.

-They are thus raw in order to be able to adapt to a multitude of different finishes according to the industrial decoration that one wishes to obtain.
+They are therefore raw so that they can be adapted to a multitude of different finishes depending on the industrial look you want to achieve.

-The finish can be a choice on shot blasted tubes with or without varnish (matte, satin, gloss).
+The finish can be chosen from shot-blasted pipes with or without varnish (matte, satin, glossy).

-But it can also be simply baked linseed oil or a paint with the color of his choice.
+But it can also be simply boiled linseed oil, wax, or even paint in the color of your choice.